sedwards93/Makers-Progress-Tracker/week2.md

 -  Improve upon my understanding of basic OO principles.
 -  Read up on use of RSpec mocks and doubles.
--  Unit test classes in isolation using mocking :nail_care:
+-  Unit test classes in isolation using mocking

 ## Evidence: